What is DARLA?

 DARLA is a web application providing two main functionalities for vowel extraction from speech: completely automated and semi-automated.

 The completely automated system transcribes the input speech data using automatic speech recognition (ASR), and then runs it through forced alignment and formant extraction.
+There is also a new option to use a system called Bed Word, which provides industry-quality transcriptions.

 What output does the system return?